 Do you still doubt your ability to write?
 Still hesitant to express yourself in words?
 Well, here we have living proof of what artists can do with words: our Art Interviews section.

-Art Interviews are conducted in writing; in this section, the written questions we send to artists are answered in their own valuable and unique perspectives.
-During this process, artists do not only describe their art; they meticulously write about their craft, passions, and sources of inspiration after deep consideration.
-They do this with great sincerity, opening their hearts and generously pouring their own sentences onto the page, as they come from within.
-(In this sense, we would like to sincerely thank every artist who adds value to our Artist Interviews for bestowing their precious time, attention, effort, and words.)
+Art Interviews are conducted in writing.
+In this section, the written questions we send to artists are answered with their unique perspectives.
+During this process, artists do not only describe their art.
+They meticulously write about their craft.
+They delve into their passions and explore their sources of inspiration after deep consideration.
+They do this with great sincerity.
+Artists open their hearts and generously pour their own sentences onto the page.
+These sentences come from within.
+(In this sense, we truly appreciate every artist who enhances our Artist Interviews.
+We thank them for sharing their precious time.
+We are grateful for their attention, effort, and words.)

 Each interview stands as testament to how an artist can express in words his/her own story, and fervor and vision.
 In a way, through these interviews, you witness how the artists are, in essence, writing their own art.